Iago Aspas: Sevilla

 On 14 July 2014, Aspas returned to his homeland, being loaned to Sevilla in a season-long move and with a permanent three-year deal as a subsequent obligatory option.
 He made his competitive debut on 12 August in the 2014 UEFA Super Cup at the Cardiff City Stadium, replacing fellow debutant Aleix Vidal after 66 minutes of an eventual 2–0 defeat to Real Madrid.

 On 14 September 2014, Aspas appeared in the league for the first time, coming on for Carlos Bacca for the final seven minutes of a 2–0 home win against Getafe.
 His first goal for his new club came on 2 October, as he opened the score in a 2–2 draw at Rijeka in the group stage of the UEFA Europa League.
-Late in that month he played the full 90 minutes and grabbed a hat-trick against Sabadell, helping to a 6–1 away rout in the round of 32 of the Copa del Rey, adding another treble within a four-minute spell in the second leg for a 5–1 win; he and Barcelona's Neymar were the tournament's top scorers, with seven goals each.
+Later that month, he played the full 90 minutes and grabbed a hat-trick against Sabadell, helping to a 6–1 away rout in the round of 32 of the Copa del Rey, adding another treble within a four-minute spell in the second leg for a 5–1 win; he and Barcelona's Neymar were the tournament's top scorers with seven goals each.

 Aspas' first league goal for Sevilla came on 1 February 2015, the winner in a 3–2 victory over Espanyol.
 Earlier in the game, he had taken a shot which was handled by Kiko Casilla outside of the penalty area, resulting in the goalkeeper's dismissal.